Tobaniviridae

 Tobaniviridae is a family of enveloped, positive-strand RNA viruses in the order Nidovirales which infect vertebrates.
-Host organisms include mammals, fish, and snakes.
+The most common host organisms include mammals, fish, and snakes, with some infections observed in other reptiles.
 The genome size of tobaniviruses ranges from 20 to 32 kilobases.
 The family is the only member of the suborder Tornidovirineae.

 Taxonomy

-The family Tobaniviridae has four subfamilies and eight genera:
+The family Tobaniviridae has four subfamilies and eleven genera: